dotnet/docs-aspire/docs/messaging/messaging-components.md

 # Tutorial: Use .NET Aspire messaging components in ASP.NET Core

 Cloud-native apps often require scalable messaging solutions that provide capabilities such as messaging queues and topics and subscriptions. .NET Aspire components simplify the process of connecting to various messaging providers, such as Azure Service Bus.
-In this quickstart, you'll create an ASP.NET Core app that uses .NET Aspire components to connect to Azure Service Bus to create a notification system.
+In this tutorial, you'll create an ASP.NET Core app that uses .NET Aspire components to connect to Azure Service Bus to create a notification system.
 Submitted messages will be sent to a Service Bus topic for consumption by subscribers.
 You'll learn how to:

 > [!div class="checklist"]
 >